AmpersandTarski/documentation/architecture-of-an-ampersand-application/extensions/the-execengine.md

 RULE coworker = (pl\/member)~;(pl\/member)-I
 ```

-This rule basically says that `coworker` is shorthand for the much more complicated expression `(pl\/member)~;(pl\/member)-I`.
+This rule basically says that `coworker` is shorthand for the much more complicated term `(pl\/member)~;(pl\/member)-I`.
 Quite useful indeed.
 Now suppose this rule is satisfied in the system.
 Then some manager assigns a new person, Harry, to the project Zeus-III.
 To administer that fact in the system, he adds a pair `("Zeus-III", "Harry")` to the relation `member`.
 Now there is a problem.
 The prototype will not accept this input, because our rule is violated.
 For all present workers in the project now have Harry as a new coworker.
 That should be administered in the relation `coworker` in order to satisfy the rule.

 One way to do that is to allow the manager to edit the relation coworker.
 This is not very convenient for that manager.
 He will be irritated, as he is forced to enter a number of pairs into the relation `coworker` that is equal to the number of persons in the project plus the number of projectleaders of that project.
 This rule is typically a candidate for automation.